 A side of me resists the consumerism that being fashionable requires, so I have found relief from this, especially if I am shopping for souvenir or fashion gifts for friends.

 I have done this two or three times: when I spot a firehouse—doesn’t matter where it is—and especially if one of its doors is ajar or there is a firefighter standing outside, I ask if I can buy one of their firehouse T-shirts.
 More than once, I’ve been told ‘no’.

 At every house some firefighter has printed up some shirts that are intended just for the members of that house.
 It’s a way for them to make a little side money while displaying their pride.
 I know this because in the theatre world, union stagehands act similarly.
-I’ve had lots of T-shirts printed up, which I sold, for shows I’ve been with, theatrical companies for which I’ve worked, or tours I’ve done — which I sold outside the stage door.
+I’ve had lots of T-shirts printed up for shows I’ve been with — theatrical companies for which I’ve worked, or tours I’ve done — which I sold outside the stage door.

 I know that every house’s shirt is unique to that house.
 That alone makes these gifts special.

 Where: Any firehouse, any borough.